tammidnight/animal-budget/Readme.md

 - **user-profile** - As a user I want to see a short overview about my informations and wallets.
 - **user-settings** - As a user I want easily to edit my informations.
 - **wallet** - As a user I want to see a detailed page for the current month in my wallet.
-- **wallet-history** - As a user I want to see a detailed page for the passed months in my wallet, where I can also filter the spendings and incomes.
+- **wallet-filter** - As a user I want to see a detailed page for my wallet, where I can filter the spendings and incomes.
 - **wallet-edit** - As a user I want to edit my wallet easily.
   <br>